GregAcket/weather_ts/README.md

 WORK IN PROGRESS

-Just a small weather app to try vite, TypeScript and Styled-component
+Just a small weather app to try Vite, TypeScript and Styled-component

-To make it work you will have to add a .env file with your own unsplash key.
+To make it work you will have to add a .env file with your own Unsplash_key.
+Check App.tsx file line 56